• Skip to primary navigation

 Alberta Advantage Immigration Program

-Alberta operates seven programs through which one may qualify to immigrate as an Alberta Nominee.
-The application process is online through the AAIP portal (except Farm Stream).
+The Alberta government operates seven programs through which one may qualify for permanent residence as an Alberta Nominee.

 • You are already working in Alberta